evermeer/EVCloudKitDao/README.md

 import EVCloudKitDao
 ```

-If you want support for older versions than iOS 8.0, then you can also just copy the Cloudkit folder containing the 5 classes EVCloudKitDao, EVCloudKitData, EVReflection, EVCloudKitDataObject and EVglobal to your app. besides that you also have to embed the [SwiftTryCatch](https://github.com/williamFalcon/SwiftTryCatch) class
+If you want support for older versions than iOS 8.0, then you can also just copy the Cloudkit folder containing the 5 classes EVCloudKitDao, EVCloudKitData, EVReflection, EVCloudKitDataObject and EVglobal to your app.

 When you have added EVCloudKitDao to your project, then have a look at the AppMessage code for how to implement push notifications and how to connect to CloudKit data (see AppDelegate.swift and LeftMenuViewController.swift) For contacts see the RightMenuViewController.swift and for other usage see the TestsViewController.swift